sealldeveloper/incredibox-modding-docs/1. Decompilation/README.md

 3. Up the top press 'open', then direct to the 'app.asar' file and open it.
 4. Press extract at the bottom.
 5. A new folder called `app.asar.unpack` will appear.
 This will contain all the decompiled files needed!
 Congratulations.

+## Step 3: Compilation
+1. If you haven't already, follow points 1 and 2 from Step 2.
+2. Open it up again, then select the 'pack' tab.
+3. Inside your `app.asar.unpack` folder, select all the files then drag and drop them onto the blank box on the left side of the window.
+4. Then, press pack.
+5. After its done a file should appear in the `app.asar.unpack` folder called `app.asar`.
+6. Move this to the folder where the app.asar originally was and replace it with this one, this will use your new compiled version in the game.